Mirelda/FSDM-WebProject/README.md

 ## Project Objectives

-- A homepage that explains the shelter's mission and services.
+- A homepage that explains the shelter's mission and services and comments.
+- About us that explanins are past jobs and who are we
-- An "Adoptable Pets" page featuring photos and information about animals in need of homes.
+- An "Adoptable Pets" page featuring photos and information about animals in need of homes.(Services)
-- A "Get Involved" page with information on volunteering and making donations.
+- A "Get Involved" and "Donate" page with information on volunteering and making donations.
-- A contact page with information on how to reach out to the shelter.
+- A contact page with information on how to reach out to the shelter.(Footer)
+-

 ## Getting Started